 Ottis Toole - 75

 Famed American criminologist Roy Hazelwood separated repeat murderers into two main groups - organised and disorganised.
-Committing crimes that are planned in advance, thought through meticulously and carried out coolly and with a steady hand, ‘organised’ serial killers generally have above average IQs.
-Whereas sloppy, impulsive and messy ‘disorganised’ killers tend to score much lower on such tests.
+'Organised' serial killers generally have above average IQs, committing crimes that are planned in advance, thought through meticulously and carried out with a steady hand.
+However, 'disorganised' and impulsive killers do tend to score much lower on standardised tests.